tweidner1/HabTrack/README.md

 # HabTrack
-HabTrack is a habit tracking app that was built with Python as part of a further education course with the topic "Object-Oriented and Functional Programming".
+HabTrack is a habit tracker app that was built with Python as part of a further education course with the topic "Object-Oriented and Functional Programming".

 The aim of this app is to aid users in the challenging process of acquiring new good habits.